sanjana-bh/personal-expense-tracker/README.md

 ## 📝 License

 This project is open-source and available under the [MIT License](LICENSE).
+Built with Python, Streamlit, and Plotly by **Sanjana Bharadwaj**. ✨
 ---

 Built as a demonstration of Python programming, data analysis, and UI/UX design — ideal for showcasing skills in a Python development internship or portfolio. 🚀